marciof/Eon/specification/specification.md

 ## Reference

 A mutable container for a value.
-It extends the [list](#list) prototype by restricting its length to exactly one element and making the key and value one and the same.
+It extends the [map](#map) prototype by restricting its size to exactly one element and making the key and value one and the same.

 ### Examples

 ```
 (reference 'Bob')
+# (reference 'Bob')
 ```

 ## Symbol